 The system of issuing certificates of an official search of the index map is a service provided mainly to enable a prospective purchaser to establish whether or not a registered title exists for a property so a transaction can be completed speedily and effectively.
 For the service to operate efficiently, it is important to ensure that correspondence or enquiries relating to registered land are submitted separately from any application for an index map search.

 You should make enquiries relating to boundaries or title to land the subject of separate correspondence after having made an official search of the index map.

 Where searches affect a large area or an area of complex registrations, it would be helpful if you first contact the customer service manager at the appropriate Land Registry office.
 You should do this before lodging the searches so we can make arrangements to discuss your requirements and our procedures and services with you.
 This may offer benefits to both parties.

 12 Address of the Land Registry office to which an application is to be sent

 - If you have a customer team agreement you should send your paper applications to your customer team.

-- If you do not have a customer team agreement we recommend you send your paper applications to a particular office, depending on the administrative area in which your business or, for members of the public, your home address is situated.
+- If you are a business customer and do not have a customer team agreement we recommend you send your paper applications to a particular office, depending on the administrative area in which your business address is situated.
 Please refer to Office Finder or Practice Guide 51 – Where to send paper applications available to view or download from our website www.landregistry.gov.uk or contact Customer Support (see Contact details).